Kaist-ICLab/kaist-iclab.github.io/README.md

 This website keeps data, features, and UI as separate as possible for code management.

 * Data: For data that is easier to manage in a json or markdown file, such as keywords, paths, descriptions, etc are located in `/data`, and the images and files (i.e., pdf) are located in `/public`.
-    * Some data is preprocessed in `utils/preprocess.ts`

-* Type: For the data, we defined types on `/src/types`

-* Function: For the function that can be used to do formatting, loading data, and etc are defined in `/src/utils` and `/src/hooks`.
+* Function: For the function that can be used to do formatting, loading data, and etc are defined in `/src/hooks`.

 * UI: UI-related code can be found in the `/src/app` folder, which is used for Next.js's file system routing, and in the `/src/component` folder, where reusable components are located.
-    * `/src/components`: We haven't added any margin or padding to the top tag of the component to handle spacing among components only in `/src/app`.
-    * `/src/app`: In most cases, layout and spacing among components are defined.

-* CI & CD: `/.github` contains yaml file for Github Action
+* CI & CD: `/.github` contains yaml file for Github Action.

 ## How to update/change the data?